 3) A practical session model: base, per-host, and sensors

-A lightweight three-session split can work well:
+A lightweight three-session split works well:

 basefor shared control-plane windows:main,tunnel,framework,editor,c2_server,dns,proxy.- One per-host session with the same host shape: